heterodb/pg-strom/man/install.md

 - **PostgreSQL**
     - PG-Strom requires PostgreSQL version 9.6 or later.
 PostgreSQL v9.6 renew the custom-scan interface for CPU-parallel execution or `GROUP BY` planning, thus, it allows cooperation of custom-plans provides by extension modules.
 - **CUDA Toolkit**
-    - PG-Strom requires CUDA Toolkit version 9.1 or later.
+    - PG-Strom requires CUDA Toolkit version 9.2 or later.
-    - PG-Strom provides half-precision floating point type (`float2`), and it internally use `half_t` type of CUDA C, so we cannot build it with older CUDA Toolkit.
+    - Some of CUDA Driver APIs used by PG-Strom internally are not included in the former versions.
 }

 @ja:# OSのインストール